 Alfalfa (Medicago sativa), also known as lucerne, is a plant of the Fabaceae family (1).
 Its leaves and roots are used to prepare herbal supplements in traditional medicine, whereas its seeds are used as food.
-Several mothers use alfalfa during breastfeeding as the plant possesses galactagogue effects (2).
+Several mothers use alfalfa postpartum during breastfeeding as the plant possesses galactagogue effects (2).
 But is alfalfa safe for nursing mothers and their babies?

 Is Alfalfa Safe When Breastfeeding?